Rise-Vision/risevision-documentation/_posts/developer/storage-api/2013-10-23-storage-api.md

 **Sample URI:** https://storage-dot-rvaserver2.appspot.com/_ah/api/storage/v0.01/tagdef?id=1234000000000e599b4e8

-Deletes the tag definition with the given id, if it belongs to a company associated with the current user
+Deletes the Tag Definition with the given id, if it belongs to a company associated with the current user

 ***